 Nexo's branch in Estonia is currently in liquidation (2022).

 Another 🚩 red flag we spotted is that William Arthur Vesilind has joined Nexo's management board.
 This person was the executive director at TrustBuddy, a P2P lender known for stealing clients' money.
 This person was removed from the board shortly before Nexo decided to wind down its Estonian branch.
 You can review the entire history of this entity here.

 Why is Nexo's website registered under Nexo Capital Inc with an address in the Cayman Islands?

-We had a hard time finding Nexo’s address, as there was none listed on the website.
-We dug a bit deeper and found out that the website is registered in the Cayman Islands.
+We had difficulty finding Nexo’s address, as none was listed on the website.
+We dug deeper and discovered that the website is registered in the Cayman Islands.
 We asked Nexo why this is the case, and here is their reply.